 A traumatic brain injury (TBI) is a type of damage to the brain that happens when an outside force causes the brain to collide with the skull.
 TBI can result in a wide range of symptoms, from mild concussions to severe disabilities.

 The symptoms of a TBI can vary depending on the severity of the injury.
 Milder forms of TBI, such as concussions, can cause headaches, dizziness, balance problems, and problems with memory and concentration.
 More severe TBI can cause seizures, coma, or even death.

 If you or a loved one has suffered a TBI, it is important to seek legal help as soon as possible.
-The personal injury lawyers at our firm have extensive experience handling TBI cases and can fight for the compensation you deserve.
+The skilled attorneys handling brain injury cases at our Chicago firm have extensive experience handling TBI cases and can fight for the compensation you deserve.
 Contact our office today at (312) 775-1012 for a free consultation.